Teheran hits Bautista in thigh day after bat flip

-Braves starting pitcher Julio Teheran hit Toronto's Jose Bautista in the left thigh with his second pitch of the at-bat in the top of the first inning Thursday night at Atlanta.
+Atlanta Braves starting pitcher Julio Teheran hit the Toronto Blue Jays' Jose Bautista in the left thigh with his second pitch of the at-bat in the top of the first inning Thursday night at Atlanta.

 The Braves weren't pleased by Bautista's bat flip on a homer in Wednesday night's game.